Class of 2024

 Taj McWilliams Franklin

-• NAIA All-American at St. Edward’s University (1992-1993)
+• NAIA All-American at St. Edward’s University (1992, 1993)

-• All-time leading scorer (1,837) at St. Edward’s in just three years
+• All-time leading scorer (1,837) at St. Edward’s

-• 1993 NAIA National Player of the Year
+• NAIA National Player of the Year (1993)

-• Played three years (1996-1998) in the American Basketball League (ABL) and 14 years in the WNBA (1999-2012).
+• Played three years in the American Basketball League (ABL) (1996, 1997, 1998) and fourteen years in the WNBA (1999-2012).

-• 2011 WNBA champion with the Detroit Shock and 2012 WNBA Finals runner-up
+• WNBA champion with the Detroit Shock (2011) and WNBA Finals runner-up (2012)

-• Second Team All-WNBA in 2005
+• Second Team All-WNBA (2005)

-• Played professionally in Wolfenbuttel, Germany (1993-1994), Contern, Luxembourg (1994-1995), and Galilee, Israel (1995-1996) before the ABL and WNBA
+• Played professionally in Wolfenbüttel, Germany (1993, 1994), Contern, Luxembourg (1994, 1995), and Galilee, Israel (1995, 1996) before the ABL and WNBA

-• 1998 World Championship team Gold Medalist
+• World Championship team Gold Medalist (1998)

 • Currently the WNBA Player Relations & Development Manager